Blogs > Petzyo Dog Food and Wellbeing Blog

 3. Breeders Often Know Their Pups’ Personalities: Good breeders will help you pick out the pup that is best suited for you and your situation.
 While their personality is not fully formed, the breeder will have a good idea of how active, aggressive, intelligent, etc. a pup is and assist you in making a wise choice.

-4. A Good Breeder Ensures Health: Breeders take pride in their pups and will make sure that you are aware of any genetic problems that they might have.
+4. A Good Breeder Ensures Health: Reputable and ethical dog breeders take pride in their pups and will make sure that you are aware of any genetic problems that they might have.
 While breeders have to make money raising and selling their dogs, they also love their dogs and their breeds and will usually do what is best for you and the pup.

 5. Socialization Is In-Place: A good breed will make sure that their dogs are socialized and ready for your home.
 The pups are with their mother as well as people and should be good with other dogs and your family when you bring them home.